anyproto/docs/memberships-and-pricing/monetization/README.md

 This is the default for newly onboarded users who have not been invited to a shared space by a current Anytype Member.&#x20;

-_All members and non-members have unrestricted access to the following:_
+_All Members and Non-Members have unrestricted access to the following:_

 * On-device, local-only storage
 * P2P sync